nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### View all tasks for a specified date: `view <date>`
-Lists all events for the specified date, deadlines up to the specified date, and all todo tasks.<br>
+Lists all events for the specified date, uncompleted deadlines up to the specified date, and all todo tasks.<br>
 Format: `view <date>`

 All todo tasks, events for the specified date and deadlines up to the specified date will be displayed.<br>
-If `view today` is entered, today's tasks, events and deadlines up to today will be displayed.
+If `view today` is entered, today's tasks, events and uncompleted deadlines up to today will be displayed.

 Example: